paradiso-io/cep18-casper-for-rebalance/client-js/README.md

 ## Event Handling

-CEP18 token supports [CES](https://github.com/make-software/casper-event-standard) and the token can be intalled with CES or NoCES method.
-If the token is installed with CES method, you can listen token events by using `EventStream` from `casper-js-sdk`.
-To consume token events, you should install `@make-software/ces-js-parser` by running
+The CEP-18 token supports the [Casper Event Standard (CES)](https://github.com/make-software/casper-event-standard), and the token can be installed with the CES or NoCES method.
+If you install the token with the CES method, you can listen to token events using the `EventStream` from the `casper-js-sdk`.
+To consume token events, you should also install the `@make-software/ces-js-parser` by running this command:

 ```bash
 npm install @make-software/ces-js-parser
 ```

-- Setup EventStream
+Set up the `EventStream`:

 ```ts
 import { EventStream } from 'casper-js-sdk';